MackieJG/rise-budget-react/README.md

 ## Project Brief

 Develop a user friendly app that helps keeps track of spending.
-Develop new spending habits for young adults
+Develop new spending habits for young adults.

 ### MVP